Chevalier de Folard: War of the Spanish Succession

 The War of the Spanish Succession began in July 1701, and in early 1702 Folard's regiment was sent to secure Naples, where he spent most of the next three years.
 He used the time to produce a series of tactical ideas and suggestions that brought him to the attention of the duc de Vendôme, commander of the French forces in Italy.
 Despite this, promotion remained slow, allegedly because Folard was unpopular with his superiors.

 In October 1703, Savoy joined the anti-French Grand Alliance.
 During 1704, Folard served in Lombardy under Vendôme's less talented brother, Philippe de Vendôme, also known as the "Grand Prior".
 The campaign largely consisted of siege and positional warfare, which allowed Folard to display his engineering skills, and by the end of 1704 he was acting as technical advisor to the Grand Prior.
 Wounded at Cassano in August 1705, he was awarded the Cross of St. Louis in recognition of his service.
 While recuperating, Folard began developing the ideas on columns that formed the basis of his intellectual effort from then on.

 He recovered in time for the 1706 campaign, and was appointed deputy to the commander of the French garrison in Modena.
-Defeat at Ramillies in July forced Louis XIV of France to withdraw many of his forces from Italy, while the breaking of the Siege of Turin left Modena isolated and it surrendered in February 1707 after a siege of four months.
+Defeat at Ramillies in July forced Louis XIV to withdraw many of his forces from Italy, while the breaking of the Siege of Turin left Modena isolated and it surrendered in February 1707 after a siege of four months.
 In March 1707, the Convention of Milan provided the remaining French troops in Italy free passage to France, rather than being held as prisoners of war.

 Folard was among those who were transferred to Flanders, where he served under Vendôme during the 1708 campaign, although he did not participate in any major action.
 Badly wounded once again at Malplaquet in 1709 and with the war largely at a stalemate from 1710, Folard continued to bombard his superiors with ideas and suggestions.
 In 1711, he was made military Governor of Bourbourg, but lost this position following the 1713 Peace of Utrecht.